West Bromwich Albion F.C.: Black Country derby

 Albion and Wolves contest the Black Country derby, one of the longest standing derbies in world football.
 It is considered one of the fiercest rivalries in English football.
 A 2008 survey found it to be the most intense rivalry in the country, with one in four fans from both clubs claiming that their rivalry went much deeper than football.
 The two sides have played each other 160 times, with their first major clash being an FA Cup tie in 1886.
 Both Albion and Wolves were founding members of the Football League in 1888, making the derby the joint oldest in English league football.

 The rivalry came to prominence when the two clubs contested the league title in 1953–54, and during the 1990s it intensified to new heights among supporters, with both clubs languishing in Division One for much of the decade and only local pride at stake.
 Moreover, in 2002 Albion came from being 11 points adrift to overhaul Wolves to gain promotion.
 The rivalry was further heightened after the sides met in the play-offs in 2007.
 A 2004 survey by Planetfootball.com confirmed that the majority of both Albion and Wolves supporters consider the other to be their main rival.
 In February 2012 the Baggies beat Wolves 5–1 away from home, with Peter Odemwingie scoring a hat-trick.
 The game became known as the 'demolition derby', and remains the highest scoring Black Country derby of the 21st century.
 Despite their geographical location, fellow Black Country club Walsall are seen as lesser rivals, having played in a lower division than Albion for most of their history.
+The Rivalry between West Bromwich Albion and Wolverhampton Wanderers was heightened during a 2024 FA Cup fourth-round tie against Wolves, seeing a 2–0 victory to Wolves.
+Although this was overshadowed by fan troubles during the 78th minute where play was halted for 38 minutes, whilst police attempted to control the crowds.
+West Bromwich Albion were fined £30,000 by the FA for the incident.